zebluim/I2GDS2024/RNA_g1/README.md

 #UNTESTED
 ```

 </details>

-After trimmming, it is advisable to generate a second FastQC report to assess the success of trimming.
+After trimming, it is advisable to generate a second FastQC report to assess the success of trimming.
 For example:

 ```bash
 fastqc demo.trim.fastq -o .